deepa-cv/deepa-cv/README.md

   - <b><i>(https://github.com/BFB-PES/Catalog-Indexing-Engine)</b></i>

 - <b>Predicting Code Runtime Complexity using Static Analysis and Machine Learning</b>
   - The aim of this project is to predict the Big O Notation of a given algorithm in three different languages, C++, Java, and Python using Abstract Syntax Trees(AST), Graph Embeddings, Machine learning based classification algorithms and BiLSTM.
-This repo is private as of now as we are working on more improvements :)
   - <b><i>(https://github.com/Capstone-B10-2022)</b></i>

 - <b>Kinship Recognition using Siamese Networks</b>